undergroundwires/privacy.sexy/SECURITY.md

   Before executing any script, the desktop application stores a copy to allow antivirus software to perform scans.
 This safeguards against any unwanted modifications.
 Furthermore, the application incorporates integrity checks for tamper protection.
 If the script file differs from the user's selected script, the application will not execute or save the script, ensuring the processing of authentic scripts.
+  Recognizing that some users prefer not to keep these records, privacy.sexy provides specialized scripts for deletion of these scripts.

 ### Update Security and Integrity